 If you would like to inquire about your organization or event being sponsored by Bank of Montana, please read our GUIDELINES FOR APPLICANTS below.
-If your organization falls within our specified guidelines, please complete our DONATION REQUEST FORM and submit it, either by mail or email, with the required materials.
-We review all requests for donations at the end of each month.
+If your organization falls within our specified guidelines, please complete our DONATION REQUEST FORM and submit it, either by mail or email, with the required materials. ***Please not that our deadline for donations requests for the following year is October 31st.***

 - Fully completed BOM Donation Request Form (PDF)